schpet/rails_components/README.md

 they live in `app/views/components` by default.

-components have a special method: `props`.
+components have a special method: `props`.  `props` is the same as the template's local variables, except it includes reserved words like `class`.

-`props` is the same as `local_assigns` except it includes reserved words like `class`, making it useful for passing html attributes.
+This makes it useful for passing html attributes like `class`.

 ```erb
 <!-- component -->